- Age and life expectancy

 What you need to know

-If the doctor is certain that the cancer spreads outside your prostate, a radical prostatectomy or radiotherapy alone will not be enough to treat the locally advanced prostate cancer.
+If the doctor is certain that your cancer has spread outside your prostate, a radical prostatectomy or radiotherapy alone will not be enough to treat the locally advanced prostate cancer.

 - Hormone therapy will be prescribed in combination with radiotherapy for a limited period of time.